omniscientjs/omniscient/README.md

 Omniscient is all about making composable UIs in a functional manner.
 Having pure, referentially transparent components that gives a simpler static mental model, much like the static HTML - but bringing the views in a more powerful context in a programming language.
 Views will still be declarative and expressive, but without having to work with clunky and weird DSLs/template engines.

 See more about Omniscient on it's [website](http://omniscientjs.github.io/), where you can also play around with it on the [playground](http://omniscientjs.github.io/playground/).
-If you find all of these concepts foraign, you can read this introductory article explaining many of the constructs: [Simpler UI Reasoning with Unidirectional Dataflow and Immutable Data](http://omniscientjs.github.io/guides/01-simpler-ui-reasoning-with-unidirectional/)
+If you find all of these concepts foreign, you can read this introductory article explaining many of the constructs: [Simpler UI Reasoning with Unidirectional Dataflow and Immutable Data](http://omniscientjs.github.io/guides/01-simpler-ui-reasoning-with-unidirectional/)

 ### Cursors